 |Common Invasives Document||See if a local botany expert can help!|

 Beer Road, Seaton – Management Plan.
 Produced by the Axe Vale and District Conservation Society, 2015.

 Tarka County Trust’s ‘Life on the Verge’ HLF project within the North Devon Biosphere, began in November 2016 and has helped local communities to manage verges for wildlife.
 This project has produced a step-by-step guide on how to how to get started with your community group and what to do when to get road verges into management for wildlife.
 This project is organised by project co-ordinator Jo Pullin, whose contact details are available via the link above.

-Plantlife verge guidance: The conservation organisation Plantlife has produced a guide to verge management which sets out management principles for road verges.
+Plantlife verge guidance: The conservation organisation Plantlife has produced a ‘Managing Grassland Road Verges Best Practice Guide’ which sets out management principles for road verges.